omnivector-solutions/license-manager/docs-source/src/development.rst

 ---------------------------
 At this point you should have 3 systems running:

-1. slurm cluster in LXD
+1. Slurm cluster in LXD
-2. license-manager-simulator
+2. License Manager Simulator
-3. license-manager backend
+3. License Manager Backend

 Once the systems have been successfully deployed you will need to apply the post deployment configurations.
 These configurations will ensure that your slurm cluster has a fake license server client and available licenses